-Researchers from RAND Health, part of the RAND Corporation, in partnership with Hill House Association, Operation Better Block, Inc., and the University of Pittsburgh's School of Social Work.
-The project is funded by the National Institutes of Health.
+Researchers from RAND Social and Economic Well-being, part of the RAND Corporation, in partnership with the Hill District Community Development Corporation, Homewood Children’s Village, Operation Better Block, Inc., and the University of Pittsburgh's Center for Social and Urban Research.
+The work has been funded by the National Institutes of Health.

 How will PHRESH benefit the Hill District and Homewood?

 Although the Hill District and Homewood are distinct Pittsburgh neighborhoods, they have many things in common.
 In 2011 at the start of the study, they were both food deserts, or neighborhoods that lacked access to healthy food options.
 Because we wanted to understand the impact of opening a new full-service supermarket, it was important to look at changes in both neighborhoods over time.
 Both the Hill District and Homewood have similar population demographics, infrastructure, and about the same number of neighborhood parks and playgrounds.
 Looking at both of these neighborhoods helps us understand how changes in these factors affect residents' health.